withastro/astro/.changeset/four-shoes-rule.md

 "@astrojs/vercel": patch
 ---

-Fixes an issue where Vercel adapter may create functions for prerendered routes
+Fixes an issue where functions were also created for prerendered routes with `functionPerRoute` enabled.